 2. Speed

-So we put Bluehost and Hostgator to the test to see who puts their money where their mouth is.
+We put Bluehost and Hostgator to the test to see which company has better site speed.

 GT Metrix